Dana-Farber/automl-in-healthcare-review/README.md

 # AutoML in Healthcare Review
 Automated machine learning: Review of the state-of-the-art and opportunities for healthcare

-Selected highlights from the 2020 AutoML Review [https://doi.org/10.1016/j.artmed.2020.101822]
+Selected highlights from the 2020 AutoML Review [https://doi.org/10.1016/j.artmed.2020.101822] that reviewed over **2,160 works related to the field of automated machine learning**.

-## Table 1.
-Summary of the different automated feature engineering tools discussed in this section.
+## 1. A curated list of automated feature engineering tools.
 | Method                                                                                                                                                                                                              | Feature Engineering Technique | Citation Count at Time of Publication |
 |---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-------------------------------|---------------------------------------|
 | [Deep Feature Synthesis](https://dai.lids.mit.edu/wp-content/uploads/2017/10/DSAA_DSM_2015.pdf)                                                                                                                     | Expand-Reduce                 | 151                                   |